-This guide provides helpful information about Medicare for Florida seniors.
-It offers an overview of plan options, along with enrollment data and a list of resources to help seniors make informed coverage decisions.
+This guide outlines important information about Medicare for Florida seniors, including detailing plan options and enrollment data.
+It also contains a list of resources to assist seniors in making informed coverage decisions.

 Options for Medicare Coverage in Florida